JefGrailet/SAGE/README.md

 ### Future updates

 `SAGE` itself will probably not get any large update for a while, though minor issues will be corrected from time to time.
-However, side programs (such as Python scripts) will eventually be released to provide ways to parse, interpret and analyze the data collected by `SAGE`.
+However, side Python scripts, such as the `INSIGHT` library, will be expanded over time to provide ways to parse, model and analyze the data collected by `SAGE`.

 ## Publications